glsaacke/221PA3-Spy.Training.Game/README.md

 # PA3: ﻿Spy Training Game
 ## Description

-Welcome to the Spy Training Game, a c# program designed to train spies in an interactive environment.
-This application offeres a range of engaging activities to sharpen your skills and put them to the test
+Welcome to the Spy Training Game, a c# program designed to train new spies in an interactive environment.
+This application offeres a range of engaging activities to sharpen your skills and put them to the test.

 ## Key Features